sam4rano/schoolmeAI/LEGAL.md

 ### Attribution

 When using our dataset, please attribute:
-- "Data sourced from EduRepo-NG-AI (https://edurepo.ng)"
+- "Data sourced from edurepoAI.com (https://edurepoAI.com)"
 - Include source links when available

 ## Terms of Service